nshalon/DomCycle/README.md

 - -2: R2 mapped to the assembly in .sam format
 - -k: kmer used for assembly

+It is important that the contig names in the supplied FASTG match the contig names in the FASTA files that were used to create the .sam files.
+Otherwise, there is no way to know which mapped read is attributable to which contig.

+To create the input .sam files, please map each read side separately to the FASTA e.g. `bwa mem contigs.fa R1.fastq > R1_map.sam`.
+Additionally, please ensure that the .sam files contain the full, untruncated contig names.

 Configurable parameters:

 - -r: average read length in library [DEFAULT: 150]